miracum/recruit/docs/deployment/docker-compose.md

 | MailDev                | <http://localhost:38085/>      |                                                                                               |
 | Keycloak               | <http://localhost:38086/>      | login with username: `admin` and password: `admin`                                            |

 By default, the query module runs every 5 minutes to check for new study candidates.
-So after some time, you should see the following when opening the screening list at <http://localhost:38080/> and logging in as `uc1-admin`/`admin`:
+After some time, you should see the following when opening the screening list at <http://localhost:38080/> and logging in as `uc1-admin`/`admin`:

 ![Screening list overview](../_img/docker-compose/list-overview.png)